msztylko/programming-from-ground-up/sharing_code/README.md

 The new break point might actually be larger than what you asked for, because Linux rounds up to the nearest page.

 A **memory manager** is a set of routines that takes care of the dirty work of getting your program memory for you.
+Most memory managers have two basic functions - allocate and deallocate, `malloc` and `free` in C, respectively.
+When you need memory you call `allocate` and when you are done you call `deallocate` - this pattern of memory management is called **dynamic memory allocation**.
+The pool of memory used by memory managers is commonly referred to as the **heap**.